 Standing out in the blog world

-It was long after I started that I started to think of the blog as a brand.
+Long after that, I started to think of the blog as a brand.
 As something that could turn into a source of income, more work that I liked and a great portfolio.
-And there was one moment that I won’t forget.

 The age of the individual